Trudeau seeks a fresh start, but many voters see a power grab

 Some scandals during Trudeau’s tenure have helped the opposition, too.
 In 2019, Trudeau’s veterans affairs minister, an Indigenous woman, quit amid allegations that when she was justice minister, he and his staff had improperly pressured her to strike a deal that would have allowed a large Canadian corporation to avoid a criminal conviction on corruption charges.

-His opponents have also focused on promises they say he has fallen short on, including introducing a national prescription drug program, creating a new electoral structure for Canada, lowering debt relative to the size of the economy, and ending widespread sexual harassment in the military and solitary confinement in federal prisons.
-The Center for Public Policy Analysis at Laval University in Quebec City found that Trudeau has fully kept about 45 percent of his promises, while 27 percent were partly fulfilled.
+His opponents have also focused on promises they say he has fallen short on, including introducing a national prescription drug programme, creating a new electoral structure for Canada, lowering debt relative to the size of the economy, and ending widespread sexual harassment in the military and solitary confinement in federal prisons.
+The Centre for Public Policy Analysis at Laval University in Quebec City found that Trudeau has fully kept about 45% of his promises, while 27% were partly fulfilled.

 Singh has been reminding voters that Trudeau vowed to bring clean drinking water to all Indigenous communities.
 There were 105 boil-water orders in effect at First Nations when Trudeau took power, with others added later.
 The government has restored clean water to 109 communities, but 52 boil-water orders remain.